-Following any report of child-on-child sexual violence or sexual harassment offline or online, schools will follow the general safeguarding principles set out in Keeping children safe in education (KCSIE) especially the principles outlined in Part 5.
+Following any report of child-on-child sexual violence or sexual harassment offline or online, schools will follow the general safeguarding principles set out in Keeping children safe in education (KCSIE) especially the principles outlined in Part 5, Trust Safeguarding and Child Protection Policy and the Child on Child Abuse Policy.
 The designated safeguarding lead (or deputy) is the most appropriate person to advise on the school's initial response and each incident will be considered on a case-by-case basis.
 Responding assertively to sexually inappropriate behaviour is an important intervention that helps prevent challenging, abusive and/or violent behaviour in the future.

-Schools will be clear in every aspect of their culture that sexual violence and sexual harassment are never acceptable, will not be tolerated and that pupils whose behaviour falls below expectations will be sanctioned.
+Schools will be clear in every aspect of their culture that sexual violence and sexual harassment are never acceptable, will not be tolerated and that pupils whose behaviour falls below expectations will be issued a consequence.
 Staff are aware of the importance of challenging all inappropriate language and behaviour between pupils and advocate strenuously for high standards of conduct between pupils and staff including demonstrating modelling manners, courtesy and dignified / respectful relationships.

-Pupils who fall short of these behaviour expectations may be sanctioned whilst other investigations by the police and/or children's social care are ongoing.
+Pupils who fall short of these behaviour expectations may be subject to a consequence whilst other investigations by the police and/or children's social care are ongoing.